-As an initial step in the accommodation process, please contact Michele Barlow, Leaves and Accessibility Coordinator in Human Resource Services at 541 552-8119 or via email at email@example.com.
+As an initial step in the accommodation process, please contact Michele Barlow, Assistant Director of Human Resources/Accessibility Coordinator in Human Resource Services at 541 552-8119 or via email at email@example.com.

 Please see the Human Resources Webpage for accommodations at https://inside.sou.edu/hrs/fmla-ofla.html#accommodations for additional information.